siangzhang/siangzhang.github.io/_posts/2015-10-01-Trap-System.md

 > ''excess'' micromotion caused by additional terms can be detected with TDC or Raman beams and then compensated with bias DC rods

-The Yb metal powder is heated and gasified from atom oven.
+The metal powder is heated and gasified from atom oven.
 A beam of Yb atoms is shooted into trap center, then ionized by a pair of strong 399nm and 370nm laser beams.
 Once the ion is Doppler cooled to limit

 $$T_ D\approx\frac{\hbar\gamma}{2k_ B}\approx470\ \mu K$$

-where $\gamma=2\pi\cdot 19.7$ MHz is the linewidth of the cooling transition, its internal electric levels plus external trap oscillator can be written as
+where $\gamma=2\pi\cdot 19.7$ MHz is the linewidth of the cooling transition for $^{171}\mathrm{Yb}^+$ case, its internal electric levels plus external trap oscillator can be written as

 $$\hat{H}^{(e)}+\hat{H}^{(m)}=\frac{\hbar\omega_ 0}{2}\sigma_ z+\hbar\omega_1 a^\dagger a$$